HPiD

 Examples of the Create screen error states

-With the redesign of HPiD, every error message, corner case, and alternative flow had to be looked at and designed.
-We also took this opportunity to update messaging and flows to industry standards.
-Many of the messages went through quick A/B testing to ensure we had the clearest and most concise wording so users could quickly understand what was happening and make choices accordingly.
+With the redesign of HPiD, every error message, edge case, and alternative flow was carefully reviewed and redesigned.
+We also took the opportunity to update messaging and flows to align with industry best practices.
+Many of the messages underwent rapid A/B testing to ensure clarity and conciseness, enabling users to quickly understand the situation and make informed decisions.

 Global view